 In recovery, people can easily become overwhelmed by the changes they have to make and the stress they must face upon returning home.
-Between work, family and friends it can be too much to take in.
+Between work, family, and friends it can be too much to take in.
 After leaving rehab it can be especially helpful for people to work toward creating structure in their lives so that they feel more in control in their environment.

-Structure can prevent recovery from seeming too difficult and makes it easier for people to avoid the potential to relapse.
+The structure can prevent recovery from seeming too difficult and makes it easier for people to avoid the potential to relapse.
 The structure of routine and daily rituals can be very comforting for people in recovery as they try to prevent the kind of chaos that can fuel addiction.
 Early recovery requires life to be a bit more simplified so that a person does not end up in a vulnerable state and get involved in substance abuse again.

 Reduce and Minimize Stressful Activities